 It’s all about finding the sweet spot for your particular unit.

 We also highly recommend using online tools for testing.

-As an NVIDIA user, you can also use the Precision X16 utility, which is a very simple program that you can use to adjust the refresh rate of your monitor via the slider.
+As an NVIDIA user, you can use the Precision X16 utility, which is a straightforward program you can use to alter the refresh rate of your monitor via the slider.